jennifernoelle/COILplus/README.md

 ### Note

 For replicating the analysis results in this code, you will need to specify a directory where processed data and results can be saved.
 We recommend you create a folder at the same level as the Analysis/, Data/, and R/ folders that is named Results/ and ProcessedData/.

+to do

+-   See if we need to re-run with sorted obs_A, figure out how it got out of order